rafaelharus/polls-bbb-api/README.md

 ## Live Demo
 1. You can check the api running on Heroku by clicking [here](https://polls-bbb-api-node.herokuapp.com/health).
-2. You can check the simple Vue.js app running on Heroku by clicking [here](https://polls-bbb-angular.herokuapp.com).
+2. You can check the simple Angular app running on Heroku by clicking [here](https://polls-bbb-angular.herokuapp.com).

 ## Questions and Suggestions?
 Drop me an [e-mail](mailto:rafael.harus@gmail.com)